dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 #.
 In the upper-right corner, click |plus_icon| > **Invite User** and make the
     appropriate selections.

-    Descriptions of the following selections may be helpful:
+    You may find the following field descriptions helpful:

     *   **Role**: A *role* gives a member the privileges to perform specific actions in a project.
 For more information, see :ref:`admin_user_roles`.